-Devices should ensure that transmitted signals cannot interfere with transmissions in other GTS at any other device.
+Devices should ensure that transmitted signals do not interfere with transmissions in other GTS at any other device.
 This includes, for example, regarding for the total transmit delay introduced by the used PHY and the assumed propagation delay and range.
 A device shall ensure that its transmissions adhere to the rules for inter-frame spaces, as described in 5.2.7.